Please Note: The Tuesday/Thursday procedures differ from the Wednesday procedures. Please read carefully below.

 Wednesday Case Manager Review Appointments

-Attorneys may schedule in-person case manager reviews on Wednesdays from 9:30 a.m. to 11:00 a.m.
+Case manager reviews, which are in-person, occur on Wednesdays from 9:30 a.m. – 11:30 a.m.
 Attorneys may schedule a maximum of three cases and a maximum of six uncontested petitions per case for a case manager review.
 Petition(s) reviewed on Wednesdays will not be calendared for an Ex Parte Hearing before the judge.
 However, case managers will submit orders for the judge’s signature at a later date if the case file(s) contains all required information.

-On-line scheduling for the Wednesday appointments is available on Tuesdays from 8:30 a.m. to noon, one week before the review.
-For example, scheduling for Wednesday, August 10th, occurs on Tuesday, August 2nd, eight days in advance of the review.
+On-line scheduling for the Wednesday appointments is available on Tuesdays from 8:30 a.m. to noon, one day before the case manager review appointment.
+For example, scheduling for Wednesday, August 10th, occurs on Tuesday, August 9th, one day in advance of the review.

-Prior to the Case Manager Review appointment, For Case Manager Review in Section 01, Judge Jerald Bagley’s Section, the proposed order(s) and petition(s) that are the scheduled for review must be submitted to eCourtesy, selecting the through the eCourtesy Type called Ex Parte No Hearing Folder.
+Prior to the case manager review appointment, the proposed order(s) and petition(s) that are the scheduled for review must be submitted to eCourtesy, selecting the Ex Parte No Hearing Folder.

 Schedule an Appointment

 Petitions in Which No Case Manager Review Is Required

 For these matters, attorneys may proceed directly to the judge’s chambers to sign-in on a “walk in” basis for an Ex Parte Hearing without electronically requesting a hearing appointment.

 - Petition to waive restricted depository requirement because the Ward’s only asset is Social Security income